reezza1993/Rex-Company/README.md

 ▪️Edited By : @RexProgs

-▪️Special Thanks From : @MaTaDoRTeam
+▪️Special Thanks From : @MaTaDoRTeam & @CernerCompany